ghosert/VimProject/note.md

 ### Build Note taking system in neovim

+- [ ] mimic remember the milk or build my own note taking system.
-- [ ] Make neovim support markdown
+- [x] Make neovim support markdown
 - [x] based on markdown, articles can have a link to jump, check [[neovim-tips#Tips for Marksman]]
 - [ ] try obsidian.nvim
 - [ ] Move zybuluo TODOs to here.